Drawn from the schools of social sciences and

 and debate tournaments throughout the United States.

-an interdisciplinary field that encompasses the texts, history,
+Studies is an interdisciplinary field that encompasses the

-learning, arts, languages, and cultures, while also specializing in
+aspects of medieval learning, arts, languages, and cultures, while

 Poverty, Social Justice and Human